-- Have in place a formal statement, in the form of a Strategic Economic Plan (SEP) 2021-2041 that describes our vision and sets out our objectives of building a stronger, greener fairer South Yorkshire.
-This statement includes key indicators, targets and outputs that will be reviewed regularly and take into account wider economic, social and environmental changes to identify and manage risks to the achievement of outcomes - Appraise schemes seeking investment against a robust set of criteria that consider and balance the combined economic, social, and environmental impact of policies and plans at the earliest possible opportunity - Have in place a comprehensive monitoring and evaluation framework that sets out how our projects and programmes will be assessed using performance metrics and indicators, during their delivery and post-delivery phases, to understand the impacts of the investment made in South Yorkshire.
+- Have in place a formal statement, in the form of a Strategic Economic Plan (SEP) 2021-2041 and other supporting plans including the Plan for Growth, Skills Strategy and local authority led Place Plans, that describes our vision and sets set- out our objectives of building a stronger, greener fairer South Yorkshire.
+This statement These plans and strategies includes key indicators, targets and outputs that will be reviewed regularly and take into account wider economic, social and environmental changes to identify and manage risks to the achievement of outcomes - Appraise schemes seeking investment against a robust set of criteria that consider and balance the combined economic, social, and environmental impact of policies and plans at the earliest possible opportunity - Have in place a comprehensive monitoring and evaluation framework that sets out how our projects and programmes will be assessed using performance metrics and indicators, during their delivery and post-delivery phases, to understand the impacts of the investment made in South Yorkshire.